zenml-io/blog.zenml.io/_posts/2022-02-23-zero-six-two-release.md

 This is the foundation for the obvious next useful step: non-local deployments using tools like [KServe](https://github.com/kserve/kserve) and [BentoML](https://github.com/bentoml/BentoML). ([Community votes](https://github.com/zenml-io/zenml/discussions/215) on that directed us first towards MLflow, but we realise that there are several other options that are commonly used.)

 As part of this new feature, we added a new concept of a 'service'.
 The service extends the paradigm of a ZenML pipeline to now cover long-running processes or workflows; you are no longer limited to executing run-to-completion pipelines or mini-jobs.
-With services you can therefore store the result coming out of a pipeline and have it reflected in a running component that you can interact with after-the fact.
+With services you can therefore serve the an artifact created by a pipeline and have it reflected in a running component that you can interact with after-the fact.
 For machine learning, this is what gives us continuous model deployment.

 The MLflow deployment integration means you can implement a workflow — for example — where you train a model, make some decision based on the results (perhaps you evaluate the best model) and immediately see the model updated in production as a prediction service.